 When This Medicine Should Not Be Used

-You should not use this medicine if you or your child have had an allergic reaction to dexmethylphenidate.
-You should not use this medicine if you have glaucoma, or if you are anxious, tense, or agitated most of the time.
-You should not use this medicine if you have muscle tics or Tourette's syndrome, a condition that causes you to have muscle twitches or to makes sounds you are not able to control.
+Do not use this medicine if you have had an allergic reaction to dexmethylphenidate.
+Do not use this medicine if you have glaucoma or if you are anxious, tense, or agitated most of the time.
+Do not use this medicine if you have muscle tics or Tourette syndrome.
 Do not use this medicine if you have taken an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
-This medicine should not be given to a child under 6 years of age unless your doctor tells you otherwise.

 How to Use This Medicine